rzeldent/esp32-smartdisplay/README.md

   auto value = analogReadMilliVolts(CDS_GPIO);
 ```

-The value ranges from 75mV (not covered) to 400mV (completely covered).
+The value ranges from approximately 75mV (not covered) to 400mV (completely covered).

 ## Controlling the speaker